AtanasovCode/fundlify/README.md

-# FundVenture
+# Fundlify

-A crowdfunding app
+A Crowdfunding app where you can donate to your favorite projects to see them come to life!